Equity is a core component of sustainability

 We recognize there is so much work ahead and that transparency and community participation is critical.
 We welcome any and all feedback on our efforts and how we can improve.
 If you would like to get engaged or leave us feedback and help us better understand EDI at UCLA, please fill out the form below.
 Language is always evolving and we will update our page as terms change.

 UCLA is actively taking steps toward advancing EDI efforts across sustainability

-Many people often think of sustainability as just concerned about the environment, and that is often the easiest area of sustainability to track and measure, such as gallons of water saved or carbon emissions reduced.
+Many people often think of sustainability as just concerned about the environment, and that is often the easiest area of sustainability to track and measure.
 But sustainability encompasses far more than that.
 While there is still much to be done, steps have been taken to better integrate social justice and equity into our work.
 Here is some of the work that is being done across sustainability at UCLA.

 In our programming and events, UCLA Housing and Residential Life aim to meaningfully integrate social justice topics.
 Ongoing programs related to EDI efforts include the annual Student Leadership Institute for Climate Resilience retreat, Sustainival, and Leadership in Sustainability workshops.

 Sustainability social media channels strive to cover topics relevant to social justice and all the intersections of sustainability.
 Past topics have included sustainable menstruation, queer ecology, and conservation cultura.
 If you’re interested in learning more, please follow us @sustainucla and @zerowasteucla on Instagram.